selvaje/spatial-ecology-blog_old/wp-content/plugins/media-library-plus/readme.txt

 = Folders and images added to the site by FTP are not showing up in Media Library Folders =

-Media Library Folders does not work like the file manager on you computer.
+Media Library Folders does not work like the file manager on your computer.
 It only display images and folders that have been added to the Media Library database.
 To display new folders that have not been added through the Media Library Folders you can click the Check for new folders option in the  Media Library Folders submenu in the Wordpress Dashboard.
 If you allow Wordpress to store images by year and month folders, then you should click the option once each month to add these auto-generated folders.

 To add images that were upload to the site via the cPanel or by FTP, navigate to the folder containing the images in  Media Library Folders and click the Sync button.
 This will scan the folder looking images not currently found in the Media Library for that folder.
 The Sync function only scans the current folder.
 If there are subfolders, you will need to individually sync them.